-- Current ratio is a measure of the current assets divided by the current liabilities and as a benchmark the City has set a limit of 1, hence at no point in time should this ratio be less than 1.
-For the 2020/21 MTREF the current ratio is 1.8:1 and 1.7:1 and 1.7:1 for the two outer years of the MTREF.
-Going forward it will be necessary to maintain these levels. - o The liquidity ratio is a measure of the ability of the municipality to utilize cash and cash equivalents to meet its current liabilities immediately.
+Current ratio is a measure of the current assets divided by the current liabilities and as a benchmark the City has set a limit of 1, hence at no point in time should this ratio be less than 1.
+For the 2022/23 MTREF the current ratio is 1.5:1 and 1.2:1 and 1.3:1 for the two outer years of the MTREF.
+Going forward it will be necessary to improve these levels. • The liquidity ratio is a measure of the ability of the municipality to utilize cash and cash equivalents to meet its current liabilities immediately.
 Ideally the municipality should have the equivalent cash and cash equivalents on hand to meet at least the current liabilities, which should translate into a liquidity ratio of 1.
 Anything below 1 indicates a shortage in cash to meet creditor obligations.
-For the 2012/13 financial year the ratio was 0.5 and as part of the financial planning strategy this ratio has been maintained and increase slightly in the 2021/22 financial year to 1.1.
-This slight increase is mainly due to the decision to use own funding to fund capital expenditure in the 2018/19 financial year.
-As the debtors' collection rate is at 93.6 per cent it is envisaged that cash will be available to meet its monthly current liabilities.
+For the 2012/13 financial year the ratio was 0.5 and as part of the financial planning strategy this ratio has been maintained and increase slightly in the 2022/23 financial year to 1.5.
+This slight increase is mainly due to the decision to use borrowings to fund capital expenditure in the 2022/23 financial year.
+As the debtors' collection rate is at 95.5 per cent it is envisaged that cash will be available to meet its monthly current liabilities.
+The outlook for the outer years 2023/24 and beyond is however not looking good due to increased expenditure but a deteriorating recovery from debtors.
+Exact strategies to remedy this negative trend are as at time of compiling this report not formalized yet